Toxic Subword Pruning for Dialogue Response Generation on Large Language Models: Prior Work

 \subsection{Decoding Strategies}

-The above concern then raises our goal to use more lightweight algorithms such as decoding strategies.
+The above concern then raises our goal to use more lightweight algorithms, such as decoding strategies.
 Existing Top-k sampling \citep{topk} and top-p sampling \citep{topp} sample the next token to be presented in the output from the most probable vocabularies.

-Previous research also indicates that removing certain dominating vocabularies from the sampling procedure can make the model generate an alternative rephrase which are lexically different \citep{lu-lam-2023-pcc}.
-Chain-of-thought without prompting \citep{2024arXiv240210200W} also shows that truncating vocabularies elicits a chain-of-thought effect to improve LLMs on various tasks without explicit chain-of-thought instruction.
+Previous research also indicates that removing certain dominating vocabularies from the sampling procedure can make the model generate an alternative rephrase that is lexically different \citep{lu-lam-2023-pcc}.
+Chain-of-thought without prompting \citep{2024arXiv240210200W} also shows that truncating vocabularies elicits a chain-of-thought effect to improve LLMs on various tasks without explicit chain-of-thought instruction. \citet{hou-etal-2025-lne} found that decoding properly can mitigate the problem of data contamination \citep{zhu-etal-2024-clean}.

 This paper focuses on pruning toxic subwords.
 One advantage is that for ToxPrune, the relevant weights can be potentially pruned from the model files.
-It is also noted that previous work demonstrate that pruning BPE is harmful to the task of machine translatin \citep{cognetta-etal-2024-analysis}, we surprisingly found it as useful for AI safety.
+In contrast to the previous work that demonstrates that pruning BPE is harmful to the task of machine translation \citep{lu-etal-2023-trip,cognetta-etal-2024-analysis,lu-etal-2024-revamping,lu-etal-2024-chain,yang-etal-2024-unveiling,lu-etal-2025-slow,2026arXiv260402176L}, we surprisingly found it useful for AI safety.